billywellington/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 Project done during **Software Engineering studies** at **ALX**.
 It aims to learn about pointers and arrays in **C language**.

 ## Technologies
-* C files are compiled using `gcc 4.8.4`
+* C files are compiled using gcc, using the options -Wall -Werror -Wextra -pedantic -std=gnu89
-* C files are written according to the C90 standard
+* Allowed editors: vi, vim, emacs
-* Tested on Ubuntu 14.04 LTS
+* Tested on Ubuntu 20.04 LTS

 ## Files
+All code should use the Betty style.
+It will be checked using betty-style.pl and betty-doc.pl The prototypes of all the functions and the prototype of the function _putchar to be included in the header file called main.h
 All of the following files are programs written in C:

 | Filename | Description |